nikogura/nikogura.com/NikOguraResumeShortForm.md

 # Professional History

-## Terrace: 2023 - Present Chief Information Officer

-* Hired as Director of Cloud Infrastructure and Security
+## Terrace: 2023 - Director of Cloud Infrastructure and Security

-* Architected a multi-cloud, hybrid Kubernetes platform spanning various cloud providers and on-premises systems.
+* Architected a multi-cloud, hybrid Kubernetes platform spanning various cloud providers and on-premises bare-metal systems.
 Migrated from GCP to AWS and On Premesis.

 * Protected company intellectual property during a critical turnover period, swiftly restoring systems within hours.